 However, while bamboo is slightly more water-resistant than hardwood flooring, it still isn't the best choice for an especially moist space, as the wood can warp and crack.

 Concrete may not be your go-to kitchen flooring, but it deserves your consideration.
 The durable and inexpensive flooring can give your space an elegantly minimal vibe, though it does require some maintenance every three to nine months, depending on wear and foot traffic.

-But, concrete flooring can last the life of your home, and it doesn't have to look boring either—this flooring can be dyed, colorized, and treated with acid for a unique look.
+However, concrete flooring can last the life of your home, and it doesn't have to look boring, either—this flooring can be dyed, colorized, and treated with acid for a unique look.
 Concrete flooring runs about $3 to $8 a square foot.

-Laminate floors get better every year, as its technology and construction makes it an increasingly viable and lookalike option to hardwood floors.
+Laminate floors get better every year, as its technology and construction make it an increasingly viable and lookalike option to hardwood floors.
 Laminate floors are easy to install and maintain, and they're stain-resistant—unlike hardwood.
-Laminate starts at about $1-$3 a square foot.
+Laminate floors cost about $2–$8 a square foot.

 Upon closer inspection, laminate floors do look like laminate floors, not hardwood.
 This flooring is also susceptible to moisture damage.

 Like ceramic tile and concrete, brick flooring is durable and long-lasting.
-It can give your kitchen a dramatic Old World look that's hard to get otherwise.
+It can give your kitchen a dramatic Old World look that's hard to get otherwise, and it comes in a variety of patterns and shades.
 Aesthetics aside, brick flooring will last for years and is stain-resistant if sealed properly.
-It will cost you about $3 to $10 a square foot, and brick comes in a variety of patterns and shades.
+It will cost you about $3 to $8 a square foot, but installation will cost you extra.

-The biggest shortfall of brick is of concrete and ceramic tile too: it's uncomfortable.
-But if you want an eye-catching, one-of-a-kind floor, your cold toes may have to take a backseat.
+The biggest shortfall of brick is of concrete and ceramic tile too: It's uncomfortable.
+However, if you want an eye-catching, one-of-a-kind floor, your cold toes may have to take a back seat.